ClimateMind/climatemind-backend/README.md

 Important:
  - please don't commit your database file
- - if your database is corrupted, just delete the file and run the docker-compose script
+ - if your database is corrupted, just delete the file and run the docker-compose script again

 ## Using Docker